Transport and care of sheep

 - making sure any suckling lambs are feeding on their mothers before you let them out into a paddock to graze.

-For more information about transport and care of sheep contact: please consult your private veterinarian or local DEPI Animal Health staff via the DEPI Customer Service Centre on 136 186 or email firstname.lastname@example.org, or visit Animal Welfare information notes.
+For more information about the welfare of cattle please consult your private veterinarian or local Animal Health staff via our Customer Service Centre on 136 186.